March 21, 2013

 The plan and its implementation by collaborating groups throughout the region will focus on alignment with HUD’s six livability principles by:

-•Supporting existing communities through providing new or improved greenway and open space amenities and access to economic or employment opportunities connected to greenways and open spaces;
+- Supporting existing communities by providing new or improved greenway and open space amenities and access to economic or employment opportunities connected to greenways and open spaces;

 Over the grant period of three years and beyond, the expected results of the plan include:

-•Reduced social and economic disparities for disadvantaged populations in the target region, including gradual reduction in poverty levels and a measurable increase in essential goods and services within low-income neighborhoods;
+- Reduced social and economic disparities for disadvantaged populations in the target region, including a gradual reduction in poverty levels and a measurable increase in essential goods and services within low-income neighborhoods;